Frequently Asked Questions

 If I am awarded a fellowship, when can I expect to receive the money?

-After you complete and return the contract and the other required paperwork, your award payment is typically processed within six weeks.
+After you complete and return the contract and the other required paperwork, your award payment is usually processed within six weeks.

 Is the fellowship taxable?